-- 1. Permanent and temporary full-time employees will automatically enrolled in the Saskatchewan School Boards Association (SSBA) Benefit Plan with Manulife for life insurance, accidental death and dismemberment, long term disability, extended health and vision and dental insurance. - 2.
+- 1. Permanent and temporary full-time employees will automatically be enrolled in the Saskatchewan School Boards Association (SSBA) Benefit Plan with Manulife for life insurance, accidental death and dismemberment, long term disability, extended health and vision and dental insurance. - 2.
 Coverage will begin after a one-month waiting period has been served. - 3.
 Casual employees will be required to participate in the Benefit Plan if they meet the minimum hours of work in the previous calendar year. - 4.
 The hours worked for eligibility include statutory day recognition. - 5.
-All employees who reach the age of 75 are no longer eligible for employee benefits through the SSBA Benefit Plan.
+All employees who reach the age of 75 are no longer eligible for employee benefits through the SSBA Benefit Plan. - 6.
+For those employees who retire and then choose to return for re-employment, hiring preference will be given to non-retirees within the division.